 The goal of first-year language is to enable students to use fundamental expressions and vocabulary in verbal and written context while integrating cultural elements.
 This course emphasizes communicative skills, relevant grammar concepts, reading and listening comprehension and cultural concepts.
-The target language will be the language of the classroom.
+The target language will be the language of the classroom and integrated performance assessments are used to assess proficiency in all four skills.
 Online resources, and a variety of supplementary materials are used to help achieve this goal.
 The department recommends a grade of C or better in the previous year's English course.